Aga Khan University Hospital, Karachi

-The Aga Khan University Hospital (AKUH) in Karachi, established in 1985, is the primary teaching site of the Aga Khan University's (AKU) Faculty of Health Sciences.
-Founded by the Aga Khan, the hospital provides a broad range of secondary and tertiary care, including diagnosis of disease and team management of patient care.
+The Aga Khan University Hospital (AKUH) is a private hospital in Karachi, Pakistan.
+Established in 1985, it is the primary teaching hospital of the Aga Khan University's (AKU) Faculty of Health Sciences.
+The hospital provides secondary and tertiary care, including diagnosis of disease and team management of patient care.

-Aga Khan University is Pakistan's largest private medical institute and hospital.
+History

+Aga Khan University Hospital was established in 1985 with a US$300 million investment from Prince Karim Aga Khan.
+The government of Muhammad Zia-ul-Haq provided an 84-acre site for the hospital at no cost.

 Facilities

 Aga Khan University Hospital (AKUH) has 560 beds in operation and its in-patients have the region's lowest average length of stay of 4.0 days.
 The hospital is equipped to diagnose and treat medical (including cardiac), surgical, obstetric and gynecology, pediatrics and psychiatry patients.
 A total of 560 beds, 122 private and 117 semi-private air-conditioned rooms, 251 General Ward beds and 52 special care beds are available in ICU, CCU and NICU.
 The hospital has 17 main operating theatres.
 In addition to these, there are 4 operating theatres in Surgical Day Care and 2 in Obs/Gyn.
 Day Care Surgeries are performed at AKUH.

 Pharmacy, Radiology (including nuclear medicine), Laboratory, Cardiopulmonary, Neurophysiology and Physiological Measurement services are available at AKUH.
 AKUH Laboratory operates 47 phlebotomy or specimen collection centers in Karachi and in all major cities of Pakistan.

 A new private wing was added to the hospital.
 The construction was completed in 2020.